kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 		:width: 500px
 		:align: center

 	The "classical" solution to this problem is to build and maintain :math:`M` different least squares models.
-We will see in the section on  :ref:`projection to latent structures <LVM_PLS>` that we can build a single regression model.
+We will see in the section on  :ref:`projection to latent structures <SECTION_PLS>` that we can build a single regression model.
 The sections on :ref:`principal component regression <LVM_PCR>` also investigates the above data structure, but for single :math:`y`-variables.

 **3D data sets and higher dimensions**